 If you attract the right audience you are more likely to boost sales and increase revenue.
 On the other hand, if you don’t attract the right people then you will be wasting your time marketing to an audience who won’t be interested in what you’re selling, therefore it's important you do your research on your buyer personas.

-The final stage of the inbound methodology is delight; existing customers can’t be forgotten about but instead delighted with good service and offers.
-If you provide an outstanding product with an equally outstanding customer service then they might refer your business to others they know which will help spread your brand's popularity.
+The third stage of the inbound methodology is delight; existing customers can’t be forgotten about but instead delighted with good service and offers.
+If you provide an outstanding product with an equally outstanding customer service then they might refer your business to others, which will help spread your brand's popularity.